stevep99/keyboard-layout-analysis-tool/README.md

 If you want to use this code to analyze layouts but would rather avoid compiling the code, then use this online version of the app: http://colemakmods.github.io/mod-dh/analyze.html

-The project contains two modules: "Keyboard" and "KeyboardWeb"
+The project contains two modules: "keyboard" and "keyboard-web"

-## The "Keyboard" Module
+## The "keyboard" Module

 This module is the main Java app.
 You can use this to: